stnert/WPForce/README.md

 # WPForce - Wordpress Attack Suite

 ## ABOUT:
-WP Force is a suite of Wordpress Attack tools.
+WPForce is a suite of Wordpress Attack tools.
 Currently this contains 2 scripts - WPForce, which brute forces logins via the API, and Yertle, which uploads shells once admin credentials have been found.
 Yertle also contains a number of post exploitation modules.

 For more information, visit the blog post here: https://www.n00py.io/2017/03/squeezing-the-juice-out-of-a-compromised-wordpress-server/